mohdshebinnnc/E-Commerce-Application-/README.md

 ## Updates

-.Create Repository
-.Login Page added
+Milestone 1 - Created Repository
+Milestone 2 - Added Login Page in Frontend
-.Server.js added and connected to MongosDB
+Milestone 3 - Server.js added and connected to MongosDB
+Milestone 4 - Updated server.js with multer
+Milestone 5 - Creating the Signup page and   Added the form validation to the sign-up Page